Audit is a go-to tool if you want to:

 A targeted keyword.
 What keyword do you want people to find your article by?
 That's the one you should use.

 You can also choose between Mobile and Desktop crawlers and decide whether to include the sentiment for NLP Entities.
-By default, we are using the Mobile crawler as Google is prioritizing mobile-friendly websites.
+By default, we use the Mobile crawler because Google prioritizes mobile-friendly websites.

-You can share your Audit with anyone, even to those who don't have a Surfer account and you do not have to share your own Surfer login to do that.
+You can share your Audit with anyone, even those who don't have a Surfer account, and you do not have to share your own Surfer login to do that.

 Simply go to the Audit report and locate the 'Share' button in the top right corner of the page.
 The URL will be automatically saved in your clipboard, and you can now send it to others.